NewETown/Buddy-JS-SDK/README.md

 #### POST

+We now can call GET to [search for the checkin](https://buddyplatform.com/docs/Checkins#SearchCheckins) we just created!

 	// POST to Checkins
 	// Location is required
 	Buddy.post('/checkins', {location: '34.052, -118.243', description: 'Somewhere in LA'}, [callback]);

 #### GET

+We now can call GET to [search for the checkin](https://buddyplatform.com/docs/Checkins#SearchCheckins) we just created!

 	// GET a checkin by ID
 	var checkinId;